JeffHing/extend-this/README.md

 #### Regular Expression Selector

-Merges all properties that match the regular expression:
+Merges all properties whose names match the regular expression:

     extend(this).withDelegate(new Dog(), /bark/);